PHI Definition and 18 HIPAA Identifiers

 Term What it is HIPAA scope

-PHI Identifiable health info in any form (paper, oral, electronic) Yes
+PHI Identifiable health information in any form (paper, oral, electronic) Yes, when held by a covered entity or business associate

 ePHI PHI in electronic form Yes

-PII Data that identifies a person but may not be health-related Only if it is PHI
+PII Data that identifies a person, not necessarily health-related Only if it is also PHI in a covered entity or business associate context

-EHR Digital medical chart that typically contains PHI PHI inside EHR is regulated
+EHR Digital medical record system that often contains PHI The PHI inside it is regulated

-1. Safe Harbor: Remove all 18 identifiers and have no actual knowledge that remaining information could identify the individual.
-Apply the ZIP and 90+ age rules.
-HHS • 45 CFR 164.514(b)(2)
+1. Safe Harbor: Remove all 18 identifiers and have no actual knowledge the remaining information could identify the person.
+Apply the ZIP code and 90+ age rules.
+HHS guidance · 45 CFR 164.514(b)(2)

-2. Expert Determination: A qualified expert applies accepted statistical/scientific methods and documents that re-identification risk is very small.
-HHS • 45 CFR 164.514(b)(1)
+2. Expert Determination: A qualified expert applies accepted statistical or scientific methods and documents that re-identification risk is very small.
+45 CFR 164.514(b)(1)

 PHI De-identified